threeport/user-docs/docs/concepts/application-orchestration.md

 and backward compatibility.
 They are great for writing APIs that enable further software interoperability.

 We chose Go to build Threeport.
-It exposes a RESTful API that can be called through through our CLI `tptctl` or by any application that can call an API over HTTP.
+It exposes a RESTful API that can be called through our CLI `tptctl` or by any application that can call an API over HTTP.
 It stores state in a relational database and uses controllers to reconcile state for objects defined by users.